Fall (2022 film)

 Fall is a 2022 survival psychological thriller film directed by Scott Mann and written by Mann and Jonathan Frank.
-Starring Grace Caroline Currey, Virginia Gardner, Mason Gooding and Jeffrey Dean Morgan, the film follows two women who climb a 2000 ft television broadcasting tower, before becoming stranded at the top.
+Starring Grace Caroline Currey, Virginia Gardner, Mason Gooding and Jeffrey Dean Morgan, the film follows two best friends who climb a 2000 ft television broadcasting tower, before becoming stranded at the top.

-It was theatrically released in the United States on August 12, 2022 by Lionsgate Films.
-The film was a box office success, grossing $21 million worldwide against a $3 million budget, and received generally positive reviews from critics; Currey's and Gardner's performances were particularly praised, with criticism for the film's visual effects and screenplay.
+It was theatrically released in the United States on August 12, 2022, by Lionsgate Films.
+The film was a box office success, grossing $21 million worldwide against a $3 million budget, and received generally positive reviews from critics; Currey's and Gardner's performances were particularly praised, with criticism for its visual effects and screenplay.
+A sequel, Fall 2: Deadpoint, was released on September 2, 2026.

 Plot

-Best friends Becky and Hunter are climbing a mountain with Becky's husband Dan, who loses his footing and falls to his death.
-A year later, Becky has given up climbing and become a recluse contemplating suicide.
-She has estranged herself from her father, because he thinks Dan would not have grieved like her if the situation were reversed.
-Just before the anniversary of Dan's death, Hunter invites Becky to climb the decommissioned 2000 ft B-67 TV Tower in the desert before it is demolished.
-Hunter suggests she scatter Dan's ashes from the top as a form of healing.
+Best friends, Becky Connor and Shiloh Hunter, are climbing a mountain with Becky's husband, Dan, who is startled by a bat, and falls to his death.

+A year later, Becky has given up climbing and become a recluse, contemplating suicide.
+She has estranged herself from her father, James, because he thinks Dan would not have grieved as she has if the situation were reversed.
+Just before the anniversary of Dan's death, Shiloh invites Becky to climb the decommissioned 2000 ft B-67 TV Tower in the desert, before it is demolished.
+Shiloh suggests she scatter Dan's ashes from the top, as a form of healing.
 A reluctant Becky accepts, hoping to finally move on from Dan's death.

-The next day, Hunter and Becky arrive and climb several severely corroded ladders to a tiny platform at the top of the tower, where Hunter goads Becky into momentarily free-hanging off the platform, while Hunter records for her YouTube.
+The next day, Shiloh and Becky arrive, and climb several severely corroded ladders to a tiny platform at the top of the tower, where Shiloh goads Becky into momentarily free-hanging off the platform, while Shiloh records for her YouTube channel.
 Becky scatters Dan's ashes.
 As the two begin their descent, the ladder breaks.
-Becky falls but is caught by a rope connecting her to Hunter.
-Hunter pulls Becky back up and they realise they are now stranded hundreds of feet above the next intact ladder, at a height of almost two thousand feet above the ground.
+Becky falls but is caught by a rope connecting her to Shiloh.
+Shiloh pulls Becky back up and they realize they are now stranded hundreds of feet above the next intact ladder.
 Becky's thigh has also been cut.
 Their backpack with their water and a small quadcopter drone falls onto a communications dish below them.

-Despite the remote location, Hunter is confident that someone heard the crash of the ladder, but help does not arrive.
-They try to use their cellphones, but radio interference from the communications dish blocks the signal.
-Hunter sends a message for help to her YouTube followers by packing her phone in a shoe and dropping it outside the range of the interference.
+Despite the remote location, Shiloh is confident that someone heard the crash of the ladder, but help does not arrive.
+They try to use their cell phones, but radio interference from the communications dish blocks the signal.
+Shiloh sends a message for help to her Instagram followers by packing her phone in a shoe and dropping it outside the range of the interference.